Category: Laundry

 What Types of Clothing and Items Can Be Washed and Folded?

-One of the biggest advantages of using the Wash and Fold Service at Martinizing Cleaners is its versatility.
+One of the biggest advantages of using the Wash Dry Fold Laundry Service at Martinizing Cleaners is its versatility.
 Whether you need everyday clothing cleaned or larger household items refreshed, our professional laundry team ensures each piece is handled with care.

 • Everyday Wear – T-shirts, jeans, shorts, and casual tops